-- 4.2.1 The Host Association shall provide cricket balls of an approved standard and spare used balls for changing during a match, which shall also be of the same brand. - (a) In Vijay Hazare Trophy Kookaburra Turf White balls will be used. - (b) In Under 16 / Under 19 / Under 25 One day games White SG Test LE balls will be used. - 4.2.2 The fielding captain or his nominee may select the ball with which he wishes to bowl from the supply provided by the Host Association in presence of the umpires. - 4.2.3 The umpires shall retain possession of the match ball(s) throughout the duration of the match when play is not actually taking place. - 4.2.4 During play umpires shall periodically and irregularly inspect the condition of the ball and shall retain possession of it at the fall of a wicket, a drinks interval, or any other disruption in play.
+- 4.2.1 The Host Association shall provide cricket balls of an approved standard and spare used balls for changing during a match, which shall also be of the same brand. - (a) All senior tournaments Kookaburra turf white balls will be used. - (b) In Under 16 / Under 19 / Under 25 T20 games White SG Test LE balls will be used. - 4.2.2 The fielding captain or his nominee may select the ball with which he wishes to bowl from the supply provided by the Host Association in presence of the umpires. - 4.2.3 The umpires shall retain possession of the match ball(s) throughout the duration of the match when play is not actually taking place. - 4.2.4 During play umpires shall periodically and irregularly inspect the condition of the ball and shall retain possession of it at the fall of a wicket, or any other disruption in play.